 The below infographic will help you understand how to create a Google My Business listing for your restaurant.
 Additionally, you can also get listed on local restaurant listing apps and if your budget permits.
 Not to forget, do carry out SMS marketing about special deals and offers during a festive season.

 Create a Google My Business Listing

-7) Communicate with customers and employees
+7. Communicate with Customers and Employees

 You can start out by highlighting your ‘employee of the month’ on social media and also on your restaurant’s notice board.

 This will boost your employee’s morale and they will stay motivated enough to show up on schedule every day.
-When it comes to communicating with customers deeply, you need to make them feel cosy and familiar at your restaurant.
-In order to do so, address them as Mr X instead of just Sir/Madam.
+When it comes to communicating with customers deeply, you need to make them feel cozy and familiar at your restaurant.
+In order to do so, address them as Mr. X instead of just Sir/Madam.
 This is a way of encouraging your staff to build a rapport with certain frequent customers.
 You may also design a separate take-out menu for the frequent visitors or even add special perks for them if your budget permits.
 Other ways to communicate closely with people are;

 - You can choose to participate in local food events